-In just two years, Desktop Metal has built two end-to-end, internet-connected, metal 3D printing systems that are simple and agile enough for prototyping, as well as fast and cost-effective enough for mass production.
+In just two years, Desktop Metal has built two end-to-end, internet-connected, metal 3D printing systems that, together, are simple and agile enough for prototyping, as well as fast and cost-effective enough for mass production.
 Check out this video, which walks you through the process.

 As sophisticated as it is — combining multiple processes into one movement, multiplying output quality and speed by orders of magnitude, etc. — the technology is housed in a super-simple piece of machinery that requires nothing more than an electrical outlet and is as easy to use as a Xerox printer.
 Its impact on manufacturing will be no less than the copy machine’s impact on publishing, office production and printing.

 The company was founded just two years ago and a number of large, respected and influential design-and-manufacturing companies, such as BMW, Caterpillar, Jabil and Lowes have already signed on to be customers.

 The team behind this company is exceptionally well-suited to take on this monstrous challenge.
 We got to know CEO and co-founder Ric Fulop back in 2004 when he was building A123, a battery maker that broke the compromise people were forced to make in the past between cost and performance.
 He took it public in 2009.
 Ric and I were materials-science entrepreneurs at the same time in Boston, and we both moved into VC roles where we again collaborated on investments.
 A few years ago he identified a gaping hole in design and manufacturing and set about to build an A-team to go after it — again, aiming to create a high-performance product at a low cost, and vastly extend what would be considered possible.